acisops/acis_anomaly_pages/source/dpaa_shutdown_bepa.rst

   to its default configuration.

 * Upon warmboot it is essential to update *txings* parameters as quickly as possible to the most recent values in order to prevent undesired radiation triggers.
-  CAP 1622 to update *txings* parameter values is the template for this.
-A template for this is in ``acis_docs/CAPs``: ``CAP1622_TXINGB_SETPARAMS``.
+  CAP 1708 to update *txings* parameter values is the template for this.
+A template for this is in ``acis_docs/CAPs``: ``CAP1708_TXINGB_SETPARAMS``.

 .. note::

-   As of this writing, the ACIS Flight Software Patch level is standard G, optional I, version = 58.
+   As of this writing, the ACIS Flight Software Patch level is standard H, optional J, version = 60.
    Before preparing the CAPs, check that this is the correct version.

 Impacts